Vrushalee10/cloud-data-warehouse-etl-pipeline/README.md

 # cloud-data-warehouse-etl-pipeline
-End-to-end data engineering pipeline using Apache Hop, Oracle Autonomous Database, dimensional modeling, SQL, and Power BI for sales analytics and forecasting
+End-to-end data engineering pipeline using Apache Hop, Oracle Autonomous Database, dimensional modeling, SQL, and Power BI for sales analytics and forecastingI.
-# Cloud Data Warehouse & ETL Analytics Pipeline

-An end-to-end data engineering project that transforms raw sales data into an analytics-ready cloud data warehouse using Apache Hop, Oracle Autonomous Database, dimensional modeling, SQL, and Power BI.

-## Project Overview
+# Project Overview

 The goal of this project was to build a complete data pipeline for sales analytics.